roolebo/tianocore.github.io/Community-Virtual-Meetings.md

 # Bug Traiage
-The [TianoCore Bug Triage][Bug-Triage] meetings will happen bi-monthly.
+The [[Bug-Triage]] meetings will happen bi-monthly.

 # Monthly Meeting
-Our [Monthly-Meeting] will focus on community news and general discussion.
+Our [[Monthly-Meeting]] will focus on community news and general discussion.

 # Community Design Meetings
-Our [Design-Meetings] will occur bi-monthly with dates currently TBD.
+Our [[Design-Meetings]] will occur bi-monthly with dates currently TBD.